-For under $12 a day, one can easily hop around the lakeside communities and islands.
+One can easily hop around the lakeside communities and islands.
 In Copacabana, one of the best bases for exploring Titicaca, the Alojamiento Aromo rents out small, clean, and cozy rooms for about the same price as a meal of fresh trout from the local

 From the Peruvian town of Puno, three hours by bus from Copacabana, travelers can visit the native Uro Indians, who live on reed islands that drift around the lake.
 Also accessible from Puno is La Isla Taquile, the "Island of Weavers," where travelers can stay with